 Capacity: 78,838

-The ground was purpose-built to host the 1950 World Cup final, a game in which not only did Brazil sadly lose, but also the record attendance for the Maracana was set – with reports suggesting that up to 200,000 people made their way into the stadium as spectators for the match.
+The ground was purpose-built to host the 1950 World Cup final, a game in which not only did Brazil sadly lose, but also the record attendance for the Maracana was set, with reports suggesting that up to 200,000 people made their way into the stadium as spectators for the match.

 Although famous for both World Cup finals, the Maracana has also been a host for multiple Copa Americas and the 2016 Summer Olympics.
-The opening ceremony for the Games were held at the stadium, in one of the most important cultural moments in Brazilian history.
+The opening ceremony for the Games was held at the stadium, in one of the most important cultural moments in Brazilian history.

 However, the ground quickly fell into disrepair after the 2016 Olympics, with reports showcasing an abandoned pitch within a vandalised stadium.
 Riddled with debt, the stadium is no longer as notorious as it once was, but its legacy is undeniable.